subatomicglue/spew/README.md

-# spew is a full featured output system for c++ programmers.
+# spew is a full featured console log/output system for c++ programmers.

 ## features: